Skip to content

 Prerequisites / What You Need Before Starting

 Before mapping your B2B client buying journey, ensure you have access to your CRM system with at least 12 months of deal data.
-You need marketing automation tools to track content engagement patterns.
-Your team requires defined buyer personas for each stakeholder role in your target accounts.
-Sales and marketing alignment on lead scoring criteria is essential.
-Finally, you need content audit capabilities to map existing assets to journey stages.
+Marketing automation tools are required to track content engagement patterns.
+Your team also needs defined buyer personas for each stakeholder role in your target accounts, along with sales and marketing alignment on lead scoring criteria.
+Beyond that, content audit capabilities let you map existing assets to journey stages.
 If you need help with buyer persona development, complete that process first.

 The B2B client buying journey is the multi-stage, multi-stakeholder process that enterprise clients follow when evaluating, comparing, and selecting business solutions, typically involving 6-10 decision makers over 6-18 months.